Bayes Theorem in the Face of Reality

 So, even if you take a 99% accurate test, the chance of you having the disease is only 9%.

-The beauty of the Bayes theorem is not just that it allows us to calculate conditional probabilities; it is also that with each piece of new information, one can update their conclusions.
+The beauty of the Bayes theorem is that it allows us to calculate conditional probabilities and that with each piece of new information, one can update their conclusions.

 This time, P(A) will be the prior probability we calculated, i.e., 9%.